-- 1. Individual must meet two of the following: - a.
-Specific behavioral programming/procedures are required, or the individual receives behavioral health treatment/therapy and needs staff assistance on a daily basis to complete therapeutic "homework" or use skills/coping mechanism being addressed in therapy; - b.
-Staff must sometimes intervene physically with the individual beyond a simple touch prompt or redirect, or the individual's environment must be carefully structured based on professionally driven guidance/assessment to avoid behavior issues or minimize symptoms; and - c.
-A supervised period of time away, outside of the individual's weekly routine, is needed at least once per week.
+- Individual meets two (2) of three (3) of the following items: - Specific behavioral programming/procedures are required, or the individual receives behavioral health treatment/therapy and needs staff assistance on a daily basis to complete therapeutic "homework" or use skills/coping mechanism being addressed in therapy; - Staff must sometimes intervene physically with the individual beyond a simple touch prompt or redirect, or the individual's environment must be carefully structured based on professionally driven guidance/assessment to avoid behavior issues or minimize symptoms; and

+• A supervised period of time away, outside of the individual's weekly routine, is needed at least once per week.
 This may manifest through the presence of severe behavioral health symptoms on a weekly basis that restrict the individual's ability to work, to go to school, and/or to participate in his/her community.

-- 2. Due to the above items the individual requires one of the following: - a.
-"Higher credentialed" staff (college degree, specialized licensing like Registered Behavioral Technician (RBT), Applied Behavioral Analyst (ABA), etc.), who have advanced behavioral training for working with individuals with severe behavioral health symptoms or significant experience working with this population; and - b.
-The need for higher qualified supervision of the direct support of staff (master's degree, additional certification like board certified behavioral analyst (BCBA), etc.) AND the expertise is not available through other professionals/services.
+- Due to the above items the individual requires one (1) of the following: - "Higher credentialed" staff (college degree, specialized licensing like Registered Behavioral Technician (RBT), Applied Behavioral Analyst (ABA), etc.), who have advanced behavioral training for working with individuals with severe behavioral health symptoms or significant experience working with this population; and - The need for higher qualified supervision of the direct support of staff (master's degree, additional certification like board certified behavioral analyst (BCBA), etc.) AND the expertise is not available through other professionals/services.